 - building partnerships with law enforcement and a variety of local community agencies,

-- providing extra support through Specialty Courts and,
+- providing extra support through Therapeutic Courts and,

 - providing swift, certain, and fair responses to client behaviors.